User Info Loader Component

 • <selector>=<LDAP parameter>

-• Anywhere in your page with a matching selector, such as an element with an ID 'your_name' in an HTML snippet, the text of that HTML element will become the value of the corresponding LDAP parameter.
+• Anywhere in your page with a matching selector, such as an element with an ID 'your_name' in a form field or an HTML snippet, the text of that HTML element will become the value of the referenced LDAP parameter.

 • From the above example, <h3 id="your_name">text_to_be_replaced</h3> will display an H3 heading with the value of displayName when published.